32″ electronic ink on the wall

 </html>

 With the image in the images folder, I verified that the page worked in the browser.
-Then in the CMS I selected the device from the Devices list, then Change Content, Display web page – and filled in the URI.
+Then in the CMS I selected the device from the Devices list, then Change Content > Display web page – and filled in the URI.

-Going back to the device level, I finally I tapped Refresh Content – and the screen updated!
+Finally I tapped Refresh Content – and the screen updated!

 I say this in the video comment, but it looks like the screen tries to refresh but fails, only to try again some seconds later.
-Could this be because the Raspberry Pi 3 is a bit slow to fill the image buffer on the screen?

 Analytics